owensss/2048/README.md

 # 2048

+#### 2048  x * y version
+	a 2048 branch that runs on rails server, with two input boxes letting users

+	to choose which grid to play...

+	just run bundle install & rails s to start it...

+	The Code is veili veili ugly and the behavior after integer overflow is undefined

 A small clone of [1024](https://play.google.com/store/apps/details?id=com.veewo.a1024), based on [Saming's 2048](http://saming.fr/p/2048/) (also a clone).

 Made just for fun.
 [Play it here!](http://gabrielecirulli.github.io/2048/)